unipartdigital/workflows_engine/docs/source/extending.rst

             self.add_task(
                 task_type="evil_eval",
                 name="IEvil",
-                js_code="alert('evil things are happening');"
+                js_code="alert('evil is afoot');"
             )

 Adding new components
 *********************

-Adding new components is very similar to adding a new task in that we simply define a new class.
+The approach for adding new components is practically identical to that of adding a new task, we simply define a new class.

 Definition